 So I began to search for mentions of the Castles in Davenport newspapers.
 The next item I found was in a different paper, the New Era, dated 12 May 1910, and was especially precious to me.
 My grandmother was born in 1897 and died almost 25 years ago.
 But here she is in print, captured forever at age 13: "The Era is indebted to Miss Fannie Castle, little daughter of G.T.
 Castle, who recently bought the Berry farm, for a monster boquet which she brought to the office last Saturday."

-My grandmother, Fannie Castle (back, center) at
+My grandmother, Fannie Castle (back, center) at about the age she delivered the bouquet |

 I also found several news items and articles referring to a fact that I don't think any of the Castle descendants knew: George T. Castle, former deputy court clerk of Morgan County, Kentucky, ran for the office of Register of Deeds for his new home in Lincoln County, Oklahoma.
 The following article appeared on 18 April 1912: